aschuerch/Microbial-Genomics-2018/_episodes/05-working-with-files.md

 keypoints:
 - "You can view file contents using `less`, `cat`, `head` or `tail`."
 - "The commands `cp`, `mv`, and `mkdir` are useful for manipulating existing files and creating new directories."
-- "You can view file permissions using `ls -a` and change permissions using `chmod`."
 - "The `history` command and the up arrow on your keyboard can be used to repeat recently used commands."
 ---